Technical Writer

 Technical communicators must be aware of the latest tools in order to be effective in the workplace.
 Students learn current tools and technologies used in industry to create web-based content.
 Through assigned readings, projects, and computer-based instruction, students design and edit websites, produce social media content, create screencast videos, and develop coding skills.

-Pre-requisites: TWR2000 and TWR2019
+Pre-requisites: TWR2000 AND TWR2019

 TWR2018 Editing II